Home Health Care Agencies

 What services do home health care agencies in West Virginia provide?

-Home health care agencies offer a range of services, including skilled nursing, physical therapy, occupational therapy, and personal care assistance.
-These services help seniors manage health conditions while remaining in their homes.
+Home health care agencies in West Virginia offer services such as skilled nursing, physical therapy, occupational therapy, and personal care assistance.
+These services are tailored to meet the needs of seniors requiring medical and non-medical support at home.

-How are home health care agencies regulated in West Virginia?
+How can I verify the licensing of a home health care agency in West Virginia?

-Are there financial assistance options for home health care in West Virginia?
+Are there financial assistance programs for home health care in West Virginia?

 Sources